 And even more than that, you have to be yourself.

-Here at our Cleveland design firm, one of the most important aspects of the interview is getting down to the core of who you are.
+Here at Go Media, one of the most important aspects of the interview is getting down to the core of who you are.
 Since we’re a super small, and really tight-knit group, the biggest nightmare is finding a candidate who doesn’t vibe with our crew.

 So take a deep breath, relax, and tell us who you are.